radiomuseum/cohiradia-website/src/hardware_en.md

 ---
-title:  Hardware-Platform STEMLAB125-14
+title:  Hardware-Platform STEMLAB125-14 or STEMLAB125-10
 ---
 ## Required Hardware

+As the software was initially developed specifically for the STEMLAB 125-14, all of the following descriptions are tailored to this device.
+Alternatively, COHIRADIA recordings have already been played back on the much cheaper STEMLAB 125-10 without any subjectively perceived loss of quality.
+This variant has not yet been extensively tested, but is most likely also sufficient for AM playback purposes with good level control.
+For this reason, the type designation is written STEMLAB 125-XX below, XX = 14 (fully recommended) or XX = 10 (not fully tested).
+In any case, we recommend the STEMLAB 125-14 for recording purposes.

-1. basic RedPitaya STEMLAB125-14 package consisting of:
+1. basic RedPitaya STEMLAB125-XX package consisting of:

-      * STEMLAB125-14 main unit
+      * STEMLAB125-XX main unit
       * STEMLAB plug-in power supply unit
       * LAN cable
       * SD card with typ.
 16GB